 The Bartlett Jefferson Cromwell Papers, comprising 3.33 linear feet of documentation, span from Cromwell's final year at the Naval Academy in 1861 through his command of U.S.S.
 Omaha, which he relinquished in 1891.
-The Cromwell Papers represent three formerly disparate collections: Cromwell's correspondence with his wife originally comprise all of MS 330; the U.S.S.
-Ticonderoga Letterbook formerly comprised MS 304; and the U.S.S.
-Omaha Letterbook formerly comprised MS 306.
+The Cromwell Papers consist of correspondence, letterbooks, and a crew register.
+The papers pertain primarily to Cromwell's service as executive officer or captain of the U.S.S.
+Powhatan, U.S.S.
+Rio Bravo, U.S.S.
+Ticonderoga during that ship's circumnavigation of the globe and subsequent decommissioning, and U.S.S.
+Omaha while attached to the Asiatic Station.

 Included in the collection are both loose and bound incoming and outgoing letters, maps and charts, navigational documents, advertisements, and a crew muster roll.

 Series 1: Correspondence consists of letter exchanged between Cromwell and his wife, Lizzie Huber Cromwell, as well as several other individuals.
 Most of Cromwell's letter date from his service as executive officer of the side wheel steamer U.S.S.
 Powhatan (1873-1874), as commanding officer of the side wheel steamer U.S.S.
 Rio Bravo (1878), and as commander of the screw sloop-of-war U.S.S.
 Ticonderoga (1878, 1880-1881).
 The series also includes several letters from earlier in Cromwell's U.S. Navy career.
 The letters written by Lizzie H. Cromwell are almost exclusively domestic in content, while those written by Bartlett J. Cromwell contain a varying mix of domestic and naval matters.
 The letters from Cromwell's time aboard Rio Bravo are particularly rich in their discussion of naval matters and Texas history.